Jeyarish-007/Bioinformatics_Projects/Whole Exome Sequencing (WES) Variant Calling Pipeline/Documentation.md

 ## Conclusion

 The pipeline successfully processes WES data from raw FASTQ to final variant calls.
 Despite the inclusion of `SplitNCigarReads` (an RNA-Seq step), the workflow remains robust and produces a high-quality VCF.
-For future projects, this step can be omitted for WES, but its inclusion ensures **exact reproducibility** with the original lab protocol.
+For future projects, this step can be omitted for WES.

 This pipeline is now **ready for use on additional samples** and serves as a template for standardized WES analysis.